- We Are

 - We Provide

 The 2007 Minnesota Legislature adopted a renewable energy standard (RES) requiring that at least 25 percent of electric utility annual energy sales come from renewable energy by 2025.
-Great River Energy is on track to meet the state’s RES.
-In 2016, our members received 17 percent of their total annual energy from renewable resources and renewable energy credits.
+Great River Energy has already met Minnesota’s renewable energy standard of 25 percent renewable energy in 2017 – eight years ahead of the state’s requirement.

 In August 2013, the Great River Energy board of directors passed a resolution calling on us to reduce our exposure to future greenhouse gas regulations.
 We are currently working to further reduce emissions at our generating facilities, and we plan to meet future load growth with conservation, energy efficiency, renewable energy, natural gas and market purchases.
-We support the gradual increase of wind resources, at a pace that allows utilities and consumers to find new ways to better use wind-generated electricity.
-We believe the current goal of 25 percent renewables by 2025 accomplishes that.
+We support the gradual increase of wind resources into our portfolio, at a pace that allows utilities and consumers to find new ways to better use wind-generated electricity.
+We believe Minnesota’s current goal of 25 percent renewables by 2025 can accomplish that.

 Great River Energy currently has long-term contracts for 469 megawatts of wind energy.
-We also use wind energy to supply a portion of the energy needs of our headquarters building.
-Additionally, our member cooperatives offer the voluntary Wellspring wind program, which allows consumers to purchase renewable energy at a slight added cost.
-We are finalizing plans to add additional wind resources to our portfolio.
+We also use wind energy to supply a portion of the energy needs of our headquarters building in Maple Grove.
+Additionally, our member cooperatives offer the voluntary Wellspring wind program, which allows consumers and businesses to purchase some or all of their energy from renewable resources at a slight added cost.

-Great River Energy installed a 2.25-megawatt solar array in partnership with member Wright-Hennepin Cooperative Electric Association of Rockford, Minn.
-Great River Energy and Dakota Electric Association are planning a 1-megawatt solar project in Marshan Township, Minn., that is expected to be energized in the spring of 2017.
+Great River Energy installed a 2.25-MW solar array in partnership with member Wright-Hennepin Cooperative Electric Association in Rockford, Minn., and another 1-MW solar project with member Dakota Electric Association of Farmington in Marshan Township, Minn.
+Several of our members are currently developing additional distributed solar resources.

-Great River Energy receives 8 percent of its energy from hydropower through long-term contracts with Manitoba Hydro and the Western Area Power Administration.
+Great River Energy receives almost 10 percent of its energy from hydropower through long-term contracts with Manitoba Hydro and the Western Area Power Administration.
 Some of this carbon-free energy, however, is not considered renewable under the Minnesota RES.

 Great River Energy also purchases approximately 25,000 megawatt-hours of electricity generated through methane gas collection in Elk River, Minn.